blackchip-org/lfs-rpm/README.md

 ### `./lfs <stage> init`

-To create a podman image and container for use in building a stage, use the `./lfs <stage> init` command where `<stage>` is one of the stages listed above.
-The word *stage* can be omitted for brevity so that either `stage1b` or `1b` can be used.
+To create a podman image and container for use in building a stage, use this command where `<stage>` is one of the stages listed above.
+The word *stage* can be omitted for brevity so that either "stage1b" or "1b" can be used.
 For example, to create a container for the first stage, use:

     ./lfs 1a init

-Contexts are found in the `containers` directory.
-Each context has a `<stage>.pkg.txt` file that contains a list of spec files to build relative to the repository root.
+Contexts are found in the *containers* directory.
+Each context has a *\<stage\>.pkg.txt* file that contains a list of spec files to build relative to the repository root.

 This command always attempts to remove the existing podman container.
 If work has already been done in a container, this work will be lost.
 It makes it easy